Utilizing MBRs in Potable Reuse – Best Practices

 Membrane Bioreactors (MBRs) have been used since the early 2000s in North America as a conventional wastewater treatment process that combines the benefits of a secondary clarifier and a tertiary filter.
 More recently, MBRs have been considered for potable reuse schemes in place of a conventional secondary clarifier followed by a UF membrane system because of their advantages in footprint and efficiency.
 When an MBR is implemented for potable reuse, special considerations for design and operation need to be considered.

-Watch this Webinar and Earn a PDH
+Watch this episode and Earn a pdh

 At the conclusion of this course, the learners will be able to …